MSc Environmental Consultancy

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

-- Introduction to Applied GIS introduces fundamental concepts related to GIS and its application, and develop the basic practical skills that are extended across the rest of the programme.
-The module covers the history of GIS, issues about GIS and society, an introduction to spatial data formats and a technical introduction to ArcGIS
+• Introduction to Applied Geographical Information Systems (GIS) - introduces fundamental concepts related to GIS and its application and develop the basic practical skills that can be extended across the rest of the course.
+This module covers the history of GIS, issues about GIS and society, an introduction to spatial data formats and a technical introduction to ArcGIS.

-- Water Management and the Law will introduce you to a range of topics relating to water management in a challenging future, including governing legal frameworks.
+• Water Management and Law - will introduce you to a range of topics relating to water management in a challenging future, including governing legal frameworks.
 The module considers the major political, economic, regulatory and policy issues facing water managers in two broadly conceived world regions: the Western capitalist world and the so-called "developing world".
 The module will include a series of lectures addressing these topics as well as invitations to attend relevant external events and presentations by visitors to the university.

 Throughout the course, we review future projections in the environmental consultancy sector, take advice from the course's Steering Committee, and reference the Environmental Data Service's annual survey.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved, we will inform you.
+If changes to your course are approved, we'll inform you.

 Learning and Teaching